 Julie Leidel has been painting for more than 30 years, but it was only when she discovered the Arts & Crafts Movement (1880-1920) that she truly found her artistic voice.
 The Arts & Crafts style has been a muse on her shoulder for over sixteen years, and her love story with this period-style artwork started with a home renovation in 2005.
 She fell in love with the architecture, furniture, pottery, and lighting that, when brought together, make a house a home.

 Julie graduated from Colorado State University in 1997 with a BA degree in Graphic Design and worked as a graphic designer, photographer, and user interface designer for many years.
 Her life-long dream came to fruition as she transitioned to working full-time as an artist in 2013.
-Julie exhibits her artwork at 15-20 fine art festivals and shows annually.
+Julie exhibits her artwork at 10-20 fine art festivals and shows annually.
 In 2016, Julie was accepted as a Roycroft Renaissance Artisan, where she carries on the century-old traditions and values set forth by Elbert Hubbard and The Roycrofters from East Aurora, NY.
-Julie was chosen as the featured artist of the year for 2016 in American Bungalow Magazine, and has been featured in Arts & Crafts Homes and the Revival, and Cottages & Bungalows magazines.
-Julie was the featured artist in the Colorado Tourism guide for 2017.
-She's a member of the Evergreen Artists Association, Foothills Art Center, an active board member for the Colorado Arts & Crafts Society, and she exhibits her work nationally in NC, OH, NY, and CA.
+In 2021, Julie was elevated to Roycroft Renaissance Master Artisan, which has been a dream of hers for over a decade.